srchilde-coder/Telling-Stories-with-Data/critique-by-design.md

 Synthesis:

-From this feedback from my peers, I realized that overall I had an ok visualization and it was aligned with the story I wanted to tell.
-What was consistent was that the stacked bar graph wasn't working with this data, for a few reasons
+Based on this feedback from my peers, I understood that my visualization was clean and aligned with the story I wanted to tell, but, the stacked bar chart wasn't necessarily the best way to help the audience interpret the data (for the following reasons):
-1) the data wasn't about the percentage of people who own a pet in each country, but the percentage of people who owned specific categories of pets each kind of pet
+1) the data wasn't about the percentage of people who own a pet in each country, but the percentage of people who owned *specific types of pets*
-2) the data added up to over 100%- which made sense after a few minutes, but wasn't initially intuitive as to why
+2) the aggregate data added up to over 100%, which was confusing and didn't aid in the helping to tell the story of how many people own specific types of pets
 3) there was the possibility for overlap between pet categories- people could own multiple types of pets
 4) the stacked bar graph leads you to look for the country that owns the most pets, which is not what the data represents